-Other important examples of collaboration between WHO and other United Nations agencies on the implementation of multilateral environmental agreements include the contribution of the WHO air quality guidelines to implementation of the Convention on Long-Range Transboundary Air Pollution, and the collaboration between WHO and the United Nations Economic Commission for Europe in implementing the Transport, Health and Environment Pan-European Programme (THE PEP), a unique platform that brings together ministries responsible for transport, environment and health to achieve healthy and sustainable transport patterns.
+Nations Economic Commission for Europe in implementing the Transport, Health and Environment Pan-European Programme (THE PEP), a unique platform that brings together ministries responsible for transport, environment and health to achieve healthy and sustainable transport patterns.
 The WHO Regional Office for Europe also contributes to global conventions, such as by analysing health effects and promoting health in the Rio Conventions (in particular those on climate change and biodiversity).

-The Regional Office has an important advisory and supportive role to play in cooperation with other agencies of the United Nations system, such as UNICEF in the Joint Monitoring Programme for Water Supply and Sanitation to monitor progress towards Millennium Development Goal 7; UN-Water (an interagency mechanism) in the Global Annual Assessment on Sanitation and Drinking-water, and the United Nations Economic Commission for Europe in ensuring equity in access to safe water and improved sanitation.
+464. The Regional Office has an important advisory and supportive role to play in cooperation with other agencies of the United Nations system, such as UNICEF in the Joint Monitoring Programme for Water Supply and Sanitation to monitor progress towards Millennium Development Goal 7;10 UN-Water (an interagency mechanism) in the Global Annual Assessment on Sanitation and Drinking-water, and the United Nations Economic Commission for Europe in ensuring equity in access to safe water and improved sanitation.